respawnRW/writeups/pwn/deathnote/README.md

 Main options that are self-explanatory functionalities are note creation (create note), remove entry (freeing up), and displaying a note.

-If we launch the binary, functionalities 1-3 are working fine.
+If we launch the binary, functionalities 1, 2, 3 are working fine.
 Nonetheless, the option 42 is giving us a segmentation fault.

 ![image](https://github.com/respawnRW/writeups/assets/163560495/2052f961-f70a-4f83-b6ad-94e8d3260220)

 Assumption is that we are trying to execute memory location, something that causes the segmentation fault.

 And we're going to work on this!
-Option no 42 is the key ?¿?¿? to pwn.
+Option no 42 is the key ?¿?¿? to pwn?
+Let's figure it out together!

 ## Disassemble

-Pick your favorite disassemble and let's dwipe into this short binary.
-Let's tear its functionalities into pieces and parts.
+Pick your favorite disassembler and let's dwipe into this short binary.
+Let's tear its functionalities into pieces & parts.

 What we are really keen on is the functionality number 42, the others are seemingly normal options, working just as expected.

 Upon disassembling in Ghidra, we find `main`, `show`, `add`, `delete`, a few boring ones such as `read_num`, `cls`, `menu`, `setup`, etc.

 For the sake of this writeup, I will only include the function that stands out, is the `_` function.
 Which is the undocumented #42!
 Probably?
 Yeah!

+The `42` functionality converts the first parameter to a function pointer and attempts to execute it, passing the second parameter as argument.

+This means our assumption was correct.
+This is a clear vulnerability that can be exploited if we control the `char **param1` and achieve arbitrary code execution.
+Let's see below why this is possible.
+Also, it is pretty clear why it leads to segmentation fault during normal operation.
+By choosing option 42, segmentation fault happens because the conversion from string to function pointer fails to result in a valid address or an executable memory region.
+Even if, somehow, it points to a valid memory address, chances are it's not towards a legitimate function and won't end up respecting the calling parameters, leading to improper execution flow, which in the end resulting in a SEGFAULT.
+Let's see why.

 ```c
 void _(char **param_1)